More time for fun.

 I followed a training to become a Data Protection Officer (DPO) and have been studying the law and information surrounding it with an eye on offering consulting services in this space.
 As developer on Panopta I’ve architected and implemented internal end-to-end encryption to ensure that user data is always encrypted in a way that even we as developers could not access it.
 Privacy of our users’ data is our top priority.

-In 2017 Gerard and I started Beta Corp, along with three other freelance developers, as a logical next step in our career.
-We did some projects together, but in the end a collaboration of freelancers proved to be akin to a herd of cats.
-Beta Corp was dissolved in 2019 and will be succeeded by a new company with Gerard, me and Rachid.
+In 2017 Gerard and I started Beta Corp, along with three other consultant developers, as a logical next step in our career.
+We did some projects together, but in the end a collaboration of consultants proved to be akin to a herd of cats.
+Beta Corp was dissolved in 2019, succeeded by a loose collaboration between Gerard, Rachid and me.

 2017 started with an introduction into the world of international sea freight shipping, working for OTX on a platform that makes the life of freight shipping agents a lot easier than the old process where paper and spreadsheets were the tools they had to use.